captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

 ## JACK:
+Yes…

+---

-Yes, but I’ve got to warn you:  The last woman I danced with is still on crutches.
+but I’ve got to warn you:  The last woman I danced with is still on crutches.

+---
+template: noise
+music plays softly
 ---

 ## LOUISE: